SebastianNewberry/WSUCTF2024/eatmorecookiespart1.md

 " UNION Select session_id, True, True from sessions;"
 ```

-But we can see that this still doesn't work:
+But we can see that this still doesn't work (We get the same output as with three True keywords):

 The reason this doesn't work is because this statement is designed to select data from the cookies table,